Rebecca Ferratti

 Rebecca Ferratti (born November 27, 1964) is an American model and actress.

 She has worked in over 25 films.
 She has been a dancer in many music videos and has posed in many magazines, including Playboy.
 She was Playmate of the Month in the June 1986 issue.

 Early life

 Ferratti was born in Helena, Montana and grew up in Peoria, Arizona.

 Career

 After her pictorial in Playboy, she had roles in several B movies.
 She was the señorita who kissed Martin Short's character at the end of Three Amigos.
 She appeared in Ace Ventura Pet Detective as the former wife of Randall "Tex" Cobb's character, who hires Ace Ventura to retrieve her Shih Tzu in the film's first scene.
 In Gor, and Outlaw of Gor she played a lead role.
-She was an original American Gladiator on TV for Metro-Goldwyn-Mayer Studio, 1st and 10 TV series with OJ Simpson, and appeared in CBS's Sweating Bullets.
-Her last films were Wild CAT, Power Elite, and Swat alongside Olivier Gruner.
+She was an original American Gladiator on TV for Metro-Goldwyn-Mayer Studio.
+She appeared in one episode of the 1st and 10 TV series with OJ Simpson, and in CBS's Sweating Bullets.
+Her last films were Wild CAT, Power Elite, and SWAT: Warhead One alongside Olivier Gruner.
 Ferratti has appeared in over 33 music videos.